Meet Winnie, our newest toy, a 2019 Coachman Freedom Elite Ultra Lite travel trailer.

 We felt it was time to expand our horizons from the many beautiful places we explored by boat to the even more beautiful places we are going to explore in our new home on wheels.

-We traded our trusty 215,000-mile-old Mazda Tribute for a much newer GMC Acadia Denali with the power to pull a small castle.
-We selected the Acadia because it was the largest vehicle that would fit into the garage with space left over for Joan’s Subaru.
-Once the trade was complete, we explored travel trailers we could pull and Stu could drive – we were half right.
-Driving turned out to be a challenge, but Stu is learning well and our bitten nails are growing back.
+After we traded our trusty 215,000-mile-old Mazda Tribute for a much newer GMC Acadia Denali with the power to pull a small castle, we explored travel trailers we could pull and Stu could drive – we were half right.
+Parking turned out to be a challenge, but Stu is learning well and our bitten nails are growing back.

 The trailer was purchased in Sarasota, Florida.
 Unlike buying shoes, for example, the trailer purchase ritual requires more than one visit to the dealer – so we invested two weekends in the combined car/trailer purchase experience and we are both surprised we are still talking.
 We are enjoying our travels.

 We had rented 3 motorhomes, all different sizes, before deciding to purchase our own.
 Winnie, our 165-square-foot travel trailer, is the result.
 It is 25′ long, including its towing apparatus, the same length as the Shearwater.

 Winnie came equipped with the usual rooftop air conditioner.
 I believe each of the units were designed by frustrated rocket engine designers who felt they must incorporate the draft and noise of a rocket engine operating in a wind tunnel located directly above Winnie’s dining table.
 Click Here to see how we fixed the draft, noise, and in the process cut our electric cost down by 2/3.